 We enjoy lunch on the train as we travel from Sofia to Plovdiv.
 The second largest city in Bulgaria after Sofia, ‘The City of Seven Hills’ is one of the oldest cities in Europe with more than 200 known archaeological sites.
 We spend the afternoon here exploring the Roman Forum and Amphitheatre.
 We’ll visit the charming Old Town including its medieval walls and Ottoman baths.

-This morning we arrive into Istanbul where we stay two nights at the iconic five-star Pera Palace Hotel Jumeirah.
+This morning we arrive into Istanbul where we stay one night at the iconic five-star Pera Palace Hotel Jumeirah.
 The hotel was built in 1892 to cater for guests taking the Orient Express and it was here that Agatha Christie wrote her famous book ‘Murder on the Orient Express’.
 A fitting Grand Hotel to end our tour.

 Note: Continuing engineering works associated with the new Bosphorus tunnel could mean that the train stops on the outskirts of Istanbul and our buses will transport us to the city centre.